Why Not to Put Your Mission Statement on Your Homepage

 I know, you love your mission statement.
 You worked hard on it.
 You studied it.
 Your team had several meetings with several revisions just getting it right.
 You made it mean something to you and your employees.
 It is beautiful.

 Your Mission Statement Should Not Be on Your Website

 But that is why you should not put your mission statement on your website.
 It means something to you and your team and not your customers.
 Honestly, when was the last time you read another company’s mission statement and said to yourself, “Yes, that is the company for me!
 They must really understand my needs.
 They must really understand customer service.”
 Okay, well, unless you are a banker looking to give a loan, but in most cases, your customers do not care.

 Your Mission Statement is Old School

 What was once a way of communicating trust and credibility in your store or business is now an ineffective way of connecting and engaging with online users or audiences.

 First, your company might represent a service that can be a dime-a-dozen.
-Much like web designers, we have to set ourselves apart.
-Let you know what makes us unique.
-A typical, online mission statement does not do that.
+Much like web designers, we have to set ourselves apart and let you know what makes us unique.
+A typical mission statement does not do that.

-Second, saying that you ‘insist on superior customer service,’ ‘quality products,’ or ‘implement the critical initiatives’ is so ambiguous.
+Second, saying that you ‘insist on superior customer service,’ ‘quality products,’ or ‘implement the critical initiatives’ is very ambiguous.
 As a consumer, I’ve heard these terms so often they mean nothing to me.
 I want to know how you achieve superior customer service, what makes your quality product better from your competitor, and what the heck you mean by ‘critical initiatives.’
 Here is an example of a typical mission statement: